Memo To: Students of SSU

 In The Way the World Works, you will note in Chapter One that I mention the experience I observed in the 1976 elections in Massachusetts, by everyone's measure the most liberal state of the union. "[O]n the 1976 ballot, nine single-issue referendum questions were put to the voters of Massachusetts, and in each case the side identified with the "conservative" position won a majority of the votes.
 By a two-to-one margin, the voters supported the principal of a refinery and deep-water port for Massachusetts.
 They opposed a ban on handguns.
 They opposed a state power authority.
 They rejected a constitutional amendment that would have permitted a graduated state income tax.
 They rejected a system of uniform electric rates.
 And they narrowly defeated the environmentalists on a measure to require returnable bottles for beer and soft drinks."
 At the same time, they voted for Jimmy Carter for President.

 Twenty-one years ago, only five weeks after The Way the World Works was published, the voters of California went to the polls and by a 3-to-2 margin passed Proposition 13 -- which cut property tax rates by a third across the state.
-The state referendum was the initiative of an ordinary citizen, Howard Jarvis, who had collected several hundred thousand signatures necessary to get Prop 13 on the ballot.
-Prop 13 not only was opposed by every elected official of the state, from the Governor Jerry Brown on down.
+The state referendum was the initiative of an ordinary citizen, Howard Jarvis, who had collected the several hundred thousand signatures necessary to get Prop 13 on the ballot.
+Prop 13 not only was opposed by almost every elected official of the state, from Governor Jerry Brown on down.
 It was opposed by every newspaper, from the San Francisco Chronicle on the left to the San Diego Union on the right.
 The Business Roundtable and the chambers of commerce and organized labor all campaigned against it.
-Nobel Prizewinning economists were enlisted to cut paid radio spots the ran incessantly, predicting the total collapse of California's economy, bond rating, and way of life
+Nobel Prizewinning economists were enlisted to cut paid radio spots that ran incessantly, predicting a total collapse of California's economy, bond rating, and way of life.

 A month before the June 8 vote, still an associate editor at The Wall Street Journal, I spent a week in California traveling the state.
 I vividly recall that at every restaurant, every shop, every street corner where I stopped with others waiting for a light to change, the conversation was about Prop 13.
 "Jarvis, Jarvis, Jarvis... was the buzz."
 The people of California, I thought, were a giant hive of bees, buzzing to each other in conversation, calculating what to do.
 It was not until 1990 or thereabouts that I realized the people of the state were functioning as an organic whole, a giant mainframe computer.
 Each one of us has in his or her head a little computer, each one programmed differently.
 The buzzing conversation between the voters calculates all the political and economic ramifications of an issue as enormously important as Prop 13, with those having the most reliable information canceling those with less reliable information.
 Everyone's vote counts as much as all others, in part reflecting a pure assessment of how the vote will effect him or her.
 The impact of the vote on the community at large makes up the other part.
 People take into account the interests of the whole as well as their personal interest.
 Here is how I presented the ideas in the introduction to Chapter One: